SCM-NV/qmflows/docs/tutorial.rst

 both user input or data extracted from a simulation.
 Finally, the arrows (called edges) represent the dependencies between all these objects.

-**QMWorks** automatically identify the dependencies between computations and run them in the correct order (if possible in parallel).
+**QMflows** automatically identify the dependencies between computations and run them in the correct order (if possible in parallel).

  Restarting a simulation